Tox-Archive/Tox-STS/STS.md

 ##User Safety

 ###User Profile Encryption
-In order to prevent the threat of local data theft, all Tox clients should, however the method or implementation (including choice of crypto), should provide a method to encrypt all local data.
+In order to prevent the threat of local data theft, all Tox clients should, however the method or implementation (including choice of crypto), provide a method to encrypt all local data.
 This is not STS-required, but heavily requested to keep the users of Tox safe. (under discussion)

 ###NoSpam
 All Tox IDs have attached a small NoSpam (finish later)

+##User Discovery
-##Tox URI scheme (should be reworded)
+###Tox URI scheme
 The Tox URI scheme is as follows: `tox://`.
 A client must accept `{CLIENT_NAME} tox://{PASSED}`.
 A client must then check to see if this is a standard ID or DNS discovery ID.
 If this is a standard ID, a client should show the user the ID, asking if they want to add said ID, a negative response should close the client, unless the client was already open prior to the URI event, while a positive response should add the ID.
 If a DNS discovery ID is detected, a client should ask the user for the IDs pin if not provided.
 A client then follows DNS Discovery procedure to verify this, notifying the user if it is wrong.
 Afterwards, resolve this and ask the user if he wants to add said ID, showing the ID and email.
 As before, a negative response should close the client while a positive should add the ID.
 On a malformed ID the client should alert the user, closing the client after acknowledgement.

 #####BNF of Tox URI Scheme